-As mentioned above, Facebook bots take your customers' information, but this time they can also personalize their content analyzing their history of searches and interests.
+As mentioned above, Facebook bots take your customers' information, but this time they can also personalize their content by analyzing their history of searches and interests.
 Therefore, you can send your customers links, images, carousels and much more!
 Yes, you can sell your product through your Facebook Messenger bot!
-You can also provide a CTA that directs your customer to your website or allows them to make payment.
+You can also provide a CTA that directs your customer to your website or allows them to make payments.
 Hit a home run, E-commerce!

-Engage your audience by sending in notifications, suggestions, news on discounts, etc through your Facebook Messenger chatbot.
+Engage your audience by sending in notifications, suggestions, news on discounts, etc., through your Facebook Messenger chatbot.